telescopeѲptics.net ▪▪▪▪ CONTENTS

 Different components of long-exposure wavefront error caused by atmospheric turbulence can be quantified for its time-averaged form using wide range of Zernike terms of appropriate magnitudes.
 Table below lists first 12 components (21 counting sine and cosine terms separately, as marked in the j column) of the Zernike-modeled time-averaged turbulence error (variance source: Optical Imaging and Aberrations 2, Mahajan).
 The table is based on Noll's Zernike terms expansion concept.

-Piston, or uniform aberration, has zero variance over the pupil (it only becomes source of aberration in a system with multiple pupils of unequal phase); thus the first row gives values for the total aberration, in units of (D/r0)5/6 for error standard deviation, in units of (D/r0)5/3 for variance (i.e. standard deviation squared), and in units of the full phase for RMS wavefront error (i.e. the actual error is a product of the nominal value in the table and the corresponding unit).
+Piston, or uniform aberration, has zero variance over the pupil (it only becomes source of aberration in a system with multiple pupils of unequal phase); thus the first row gives values for the total aberration, in units of (D/r0)5/6 for the error's standard deviation, in units of (D/r0)5/3 for the variance (i.e. standard deviation squared), and in units of the full phase for the RMS wavefront error (i.e. the actual error is a product of the nominal value in the table and the corresponding unit).
+It should be noted that the RMS error obtained from the standard (phase) deviation by dividing it by 2π (i.e. as the averaged wavefront deviation corresponding to the averaged phase variation) is a fictional value that nearly certainly will not represent the actual wavefront's RMS error - the reason being that the linear increase in the P-V wavefront error (which is the base for the RMS error) results in a cyclic change in the corresponding phase.
+But being tied to the phase it is more reliable in predicting diffraction effects of the error.

-Every next row gives values after the specified aberration component is corrected and deducted from the total error; for instance, after correcting for the tilt component in both cosine and sine term, the residual phase variance (φ2) is 0.134, and the corresponding RMS phase error (analog but not equivalent to the RMS wavefront error) is 0.0583(D/r0)5/6, D being the aperture diameter; since the RMS error differential to the error level before correction for tilt is 0.1032, it equals the term-specific RMS phase error (for cosine and sine tilt terms combined).
+Every next row gives values after the specified aberration component is corrected and deducted from the total error; for instance, after correcting for the tilt component in both cosine and sine term, the residual phase variance (φ2) is 0.134, and the corresponding RMS wavefront error (analog but not equivalent to the "phase wavefront error" i.e. standard phase deviaton) is 0.0583(D/r0)5/6, D being the aperture diameter; since the RMS error differential to the error level before correction for the tilt is 0.1032, it equals the term-specific RMS wavefront error (for cosine and sine tilt terms combined).
 The latter is given by the differential between the residual RMS error for the previous and following aberration.

 CORRECTED ZERNIKE COMPONENT